 TPR, Termination of Parental Rights

-As they should, South Carolina’s Family Courts approach the issue of terminating a parent’s rights with great attention to detail and with great effort to keep the family unit intact.
+As they should, South Carolina’s Family Courts approach the issue of terminating a parent’s rights with great attention to detail and effort to keep the family unit intact.
 Family Courts address TPR differently depending on whether TPR is voluntary or involuntary.

-Voluntary giving up of a parent’s rights for the purpose of adoption is referred to as relinquishment and is addressed in Sections 63-9-10 through 360 of the South Carolina Code of Laws (2008).
-Per Section 63-30(8) of the South Carolina Code of Laws (2008), relinquishment means “the informed and voluntary release in writing of all parental rights with respect to a child by a parent to a child placing agency or to a person who facilitates the placement of a child for the purpose of adoption and to whom the parent has given the right to consent to the adoption of the child”.
-The statutes address the detailed process by which relinquishment is accomplished, including the persons necessary to give consent or relinquishment for purposes of adoption, the information and circumstances required to complete the relinquishment process, and the effects of relinquishment.
-A parent seeking to relinquish his/her parental rights for purposes of adoption should be advised of his/her rights by an attorney not representing the adopting parties.
+Voluntary giving up of a parent’s rights for the purpose of adoption is referred to as relinquishment.
+Sections 63-9-10 addresses it through 360 of the South Carolina Code of Laws (2008).
+Per Section 63-30(8) of the South Carolina Code of Laws (2008).
+Moreover, Relinquishment means “the informed and voluntary release in writing of all parental rights with respect to a child by a parent to a child placing agency or to a person who facilitates the placement of a child for the purpose of adoption and to whom the parent has given the right to consent to the adoption of the child.”

-What’s the effect of relinquishment?
-When a parent relinquishes his/her parental rights for the purpose of adoption, the relinquishment can only be withdrawn by the Family Court where the court finds it in the best interests of the child and that the consent or relinquishment was not given voluntarily or was obtained under duress or through coercion.
-Child support obligations end upon relinquishment, but arrearages are not forgiven and the parent can still be held responsible for the arrearages owed.
-The right of inheritance is severed only upon the final decree of adoption.
-Once the final decree of adoption is entered, the consent or relinquishment is irrevocable and severs all rights between the parent and child.
+When a parent relinquishes his/her parental rights for the purpose of adoption.
+The Family Court can only withdraw the relinquishment where the court finds it in the child’s best interests.
+And that someone did not voluntarily give the consent or relinquishment or obtain it under duress or through coercion.
+Child support obligations end upon relinquishment.
+However, the system does not forgive arrearages, and it can still hold the parent responsible for the arrearages owed.
+The final decree of adoption is the only event that severs the right of inheritance.
+Once the final decree of adoption is entered.
+The consent or relinquishment is irrevocable and severs all rights between the parent and child.

-Where the issue is involuntary TPR, the Family Court is required to find by clear and convincing evidence that the termination of parental rights serves the best interests of the child and there are proper grounds for terminating the parent-child relationship.
-The South Carolina legislature addresses the termination of parental rights in Sections 63-7-2510 through 2620 of the South Carolina Code of Laws (2008).
-Grounds for termination include:
+When the issue is involuntary TPR, the Family Court must find clear and convincing evidence that the termination of parental rights serves the best interests of the child and that there are proper grounds for terminating the parent-child relationship.
+Furthermore, the South Carolina legislature addresses the termination of parental rights in Sections 63-7-2510 through 2620 of the South Carolina Code of Laws (2008).

 - The child has lived outside of the home for a period of six (6) months, and either parent has failed to support the child;